fxplus/aspire/README.md

 All of this is a useful way of working for staff, but the default moodle integration for student view simply provides a block within moodle.
 The block displays a list of reading lists associated with the course code.
 This is appropriate for some institutions, but in other circumstances a significant amount of work may have gone into consolidating the student experience within the VLE, and sending students off into another product, with it's own cognitive burden for familiarisation, and a switch in language etc, may conceivably be disruptive.

-University of Sussex created this plugin partly as feedback to Talis and other interested parties, an alternate deeper model for integration.
+University of Sussex created the prototype for this plugin partly as feedback to Talis and other interested parties, an alternate deeper model for integration.

 ##Potential disadvantages